On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 is also isomorphic in codimension~$1$.
 Under this map, the semi-ample divisor $\mathcal{B}_{W,t}$ is sent to a divisor $\Theta$ satisfying $[\Theta]=[B_Y]$.
 Hence, $\Theta$ is nef.
 By Lemma~\ref{lem: common mm} (1), $\Theta$ is semi-ample.
 This implies that Therefore, we obtain $\phi_*^{-1}(B_Y)\in \Mov(X_t)$, which establishes the desired inclusion.

-By the above discussion, under the assumptions of Theorem \ref{thm: MMP}, it makes sense to compare the Mori chamber decomposition of the total space (i.e., \eqref{eq: Mori chamber decomp}) with that of the fibers (i.e., \eqref{eq: Mori chamber decomp}).
-The following result shows that these two Mori chamber decompositions coincide under the natural identification.
+By the above discussion, although the fibers are not known to be MKD spaces, under the assumptions of Theorem~\ref{thm: MMP}, it still makes sense to compare the Mori chamber decomposition of the total fiber space, namely \eqref{eq: Mori chamber decomp}, with the Mori chamber decompositions of the fibers, namely \eqref{eq: Mori chamber on fiber}.
+The following result shows that these Mori chamber decompositions coincide under the natural identification.

 \begin{theorem} Let $f: X \to T$ be a fibration.
 Suppose that $S \subset T$ is a Zariski dense subset such that for any $s \in S$, the fiber $X_s$ satisfies